Estate Administration/Probate

 How I Can Help

-At Jon Rountree Law Firm, I provide guidance to personal representatives of estates.
-If you need my estate administration services, please call my office at 252-497-2408 or email me at info@jonrountreelaw.com.
-My normal business hours are 9:00-4:00 Monday-Friday by appointment only.
-Appointments are also available outside of normal business hours and on Saturdays by request.
+At Jon Rountree Law Firm, I provide legal representation and guidance to personal representatives of estates.
+If you need estate administration services, please call me at 252-497-2408 between 9-4, Monday through Friday or send me an email at info@jonrountreelaw.com any time.
+Consultations can be scheduled for daytime or evening, Monday through Saturday based on my availability.

 The information on this website is intended for general informational and educational use only and does not constitute legal advice nor is it tailored to your specific situation.
 The use of this website does not create an attorney-client relationship.
 Attorney Jon Rountree is only licensed to practice in North Carolina.